caltechlibrary/CL-web-components/about.md

 ---
 title: CL-web-components
-abstract: "CL-web-components provides a collection of Web Components used by Caltech Library in various web sites and projects.
+abstract: "CL-web-components provides a collection of Web Components used by Caltech Library across sites and projects.

 The following are the components currently provided.